 An individual’s credit score is one of the most important numbers attached to their identity.
 It can play a deterministic role in your financial decisions because it impacts your ability to be approved for loans and credit cards, how much interest you pay and the likelihood you’ll be approved for renting an apartment.
 Several websites and companies offer financial advice on how to boost your credit score because the number is so influential, but be wary of taking generalized advice from those who don’t know your unique circumstances.

 One tip that many credit score gurus will frequently suggest is taking on debt to build up some credit.
 While this strategy can be effective, it’s important to recognize the risk involved.
-If you are not careful, then you can wind up in a much worse position and much further in debt.
-Carefully consider both your budget and the interest rates that your credit cards carry.
-There are alternative methods of raising your credit score such as applying for a secured credit card or credit-builder loan that reduce some of the risk involved with building credit.
+If you’re not cautious, you can wind up in a much worse position and even further in debt.
+Consider both your budget and the interest rates that your credit cards carry.
+There are alternative methods of raising your credit score, such as applying for a secured credit card or credit-builder loan that reduce some of the risk involved with building credit.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney/client relationship.
 If you are seeking legal advice, please contact our law firm directly.